Aaron Gavey: Playing career

 As a youth, Gavey played in the 1987 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Cornwall, Ontario.

-Gavey played his minor hockey for the Peterborough Minor Petes (OMHA) before spending 1990-91 season as a 16-year-old playing for the Peterborough Roadrunners Jr.B. club.
-Following that season he was selected in the 1st round (15th overall) in the 1991 OHL Priority Selection held in Kitchener, Ontario.
+Gavey played his minor hockey for the Peterborough Minor Petes (OMHA) before spending the 1990-91 season as a 16-year-old playing for the Peterborough Roadrunners Jr.B. club.
+Following that season, he was selected in the 1st round (15th overall) in the 1991 OHL Priority Selection held in Kitchener, Ontario.

 Gavey played major junior hockey for the Sault Ste.
 Marie Greyhounds in the Ontario Hockey League from 1991 through 1994, during which time he tallied 94 goals and 110 assists in 170 games.
 The Greyhounds played in the Memorial Cup all three years, winning the tournament in 1993 and finishing as the runner-up in 1992.

 Gavey was drafted 74th overall by the Tampa Bay Lightning in the 1992 NHL Entry Draft and has played for six different NHL teams including the Tampa Bay Lightning, Calgary Flames, Dallas Stars, Minnesota Wild, Toronto Maple Leafs, and the Mighty Ducks of Anaheim.
 He has played 355 career NHL games, scoring 41 goals and 50 assists for 91 points.

-During the 2004/05 season he had a very brief stint with the Storhamar Dragons of Hamar, Norway.
+During the 2004/05 season, he had a very brief stint with the Storhamar Dragons of Hamar, Norway.
 He only played two games before leaving the club.
 He moved to Germany and played for the Kölner Haie in season 2006/07.
 His contract was not renewed.